HL7/crmi-ig/input/pages/artifact-terminology-service.md

     3. If a CodeSystem dependency is specified as part of the version manifest (and no version for the code system is specified in the artifact reference), the version has the same meaning as the `system-version` parameter to the $expand
     4. Version information specified in the expansion parameters takes precedence over version information specified as part of the version manifest (i.e. as a relatedArtifact dependency in the artifact collection library)

-6. SHALL support version manifest and release value set packaging: [Library/$crmi.package](OperationDefinition-crmi-package.html) operation
+6. SHALL support version manifest and release value set packaging: [Library/$package](OperationDefinition-crmi-package.html) operation
     1. SHALL support the url parameter
     2. SHALL support the version parameter
     3. SHOULD support the offset parameter
     4. SHOULD support the count parameter
+    5. SHOULD support canonicalVersion parameter (overrides any canonical resource versions specified in the manifest)
+    6. SHOULD support checkCanonicalVersion parameter (overrides any canonical resource versions specified in the manifest)
+    7. SHOULD support forceCanonicalVersion parameter (overrides any canonical resource versions specified in the manifest)
-    5. SHOULD support system-version parameter (overrides code system versions specified in the quality program release)
+    8. SHOULD support system-version parameter (overrides code system versions specified in the quality program release)
-    6. SHOULD support check-system-version parameter (overrides code system versions specified in the quality program release)
+    9. SHOULD support check-system-version parameter (overrides code system versions specified in the quality program release)
-    7. SHOULD support force-system-version parameter (overrides code system versions specified in the quality program release)
+    10. SHOULD support force-system-version parameter (overrides code system versions specified in the quality program release)

-7. SHALL support version manifest and release value set packaging: Library/$draft operation
+7. SHALL support operations to enable maintenance of release specifications for artifact collections using Library resources that conform to the CRMIManifestLibrary profile.
-    1. SHALL support the version parameter
+    1. SHALL support creating a Library in `draft` status (using POST)
+    2. SHALL support updating a Library in `draft` status (using PUT)
+    3. SHALL support updating the status of a Library in `draft` to `active` (using PUT)
+    4. SHALL support updating the status of a Library in `active` status to `retired` (using PUT)
+    5. SHALL reject attempts to update elements of a Library other than status if the Library is not in `draft` status
+    6. SHALL reject attempts to create Libraries that have the same `url` and `version` as another library

 ### Server Operations

 1. SHALL support the `metadata?mode=terminology`, returning a list of all supported code systems, whether they are explicitly made available as CodeSystem resources or not

 2. To ensure performant operations with large code systems and value sets, a measure terminology service SHALL support [batch](https://hl7.org/fhir/http.html#transaction) operations for at least the following:
+    1. CodeSystem read
+    2. CodeSystem search
-    1. CodeSystem/$validate-code
+    3. CodeSystem/$validate-code
+    4. ValueSet read
+    6. ValueSet search
-    2. ValueSet/$validate-code
+    7. ValueSet/$validate-code

 3. Services MAY require authentication.
 If authentication is required, it SHALL be in the form of an authentication header (usually a bearer token) that the user can determine in advance and provide to their FHIR tooling in some configuration.

+4. For all string search parameters, servers:
+    1. SHALL support the `contains` and `exact` modifiers
+    2. SHOULD support `text`

+5. Servers SHALL support the expression of AND and OR search parameters for all search parameters, as defined in the [composite search parameter topic](http://hl7.org/fhir/R4/search.html#combining)

 ### Capability Statement